Director & Co-Founder

 Shannon began her journey in 2003, after experiencing the creative expression and sense of community that came along with tribal bellydance.
 As a student of Heidi Alexander's Domba Studio and style, Shannon had the privilege and opportunity of dancing as a member of Bedouin Tribe, (sister troupe to Domba) and collaborating with many other amazing artists.

-With a strong foundation in ITS (improvisational tribal style), fire bellydance, skirt, and sword, Divine Chaos Tribal Fusion was formed in 2008.
-Shannon has studied and trained for hundreds of hours with the industry's best in multiple disciplines, to include ATS® General Skills (November 2019).
+With a strong foundation in ITS (improvisational transnational style), fire belly dance, skirt, and sword, Divine Chaos Fusion was formed in 2008.
+Shannon has studied and trained for hundreds of hours with the industry's best in multiple disciplines, to include ATS® General Skills (September 2020).

 Shannon has served her Arizona dance community as President & Vice President of Levant al Sonora, Arizona's MECDA Chapter and now produces Phoenix Rising Dance Festival and the Arizona Events Calendar.